metio/terraform-provider-k8s/docs/data-sources/pipes_services_k8s_aws_pipe_v1alpha1_manifest.md

 - `db_user` (String) // Database user name
 - `secret_manager_arn` (String) // For targets, can either specify an ARN or a jsonpath pointing to the ARN.
 - `sqls` (List of String) // A list of SQLs.
-- `statement_name` (String) // A name for Redshift DataAPI statement which can be used as filter of //ListStatement.
+- `statement_name` (String) // A name for Redshift DataAPI statement which can be used as filter of // ListStatement.
 - `with_event` (Boolean)